nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 All images can act as a provider or consumer Security Server.
 The images with a country code suffix (e.g., `-fi`) include NIIS member/partner -specific configuration.

-A `slim` image that left out message logging, environmental and operational monitoring was retired in X-Road 8;
-that reduced footprint is now a matter of database-backed configuration on this one image, not a second image.
+The `slim` image, which didn't include message logging or environmental and operational monitoring, was removed in X-Road 8.
+Instead, the additional modules can now be enabled and disabled using the Security Server admin UI or the management REST API.

 ### 1.2 References